Code-Institute-Submissions/simon-game-12/README.md

 - sound on/off
 - limited tries
 - statistics
+  - add more colors to statistisc modal depends on the score.
+Also `sort()` the results by the score
 - different themes
 - let user to delete profiles
 - when loading the game the sequence is played again and this can be used to cheat the game.
 However, I did not want skip this as after a while user will probably forget the sequence I left it like that.